ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 participate in any of the three mechanisms.

-HTTPS Clients are afforded the greatest measure of protection when they either participate in STH Pollination with PRoof Fetching or have a Trusted Auditor relationship.
+HTTPS Clients are afforded the greatest measure of protection when they either participate in STH Pollination with Proof Fetching or have a Trusted Auditor relationship.
 Participating in SCT Feedback enables a HTTPS Client to assist in detecting the exact target of an attack, although they do not gain any direct benefit from it.

-HTTPS Servers that omit SCT Feedback may never learn about targeted attacks against them, even if the attack occured and the log distrusted.
+HTTPS Servers that omit SCT Feedback may never learn about targeted attacks against them, even if the attack occurred and the log distrusted.
 They do gain some herd immunity to detect attacks, through their clients participating in STH Pollination or a Trusted Auditor Relationship.

-When HTTPS Servers omit SCT feedback, it allow a portion of their users to be attacked without detection; the vulnerable users are those who do not participate in STH Pollination with PRoof Fetching and that not have a Trusted Auditor relationship.
+When HTTPS Servers omit SCT feedback, it allow a portion of their users to be attacked without detection; the vulnerable users are those who do not participate in STH Pollination with Proof Fetching and that not have a Trusted Auditor relationship.

 # Security considerations